KyleMcKell/CawfeeHouseV1/server/BrewRoutes.md

 **_GET_**: /brew/:id

-Get a brew from its id
+Get a brew from its id, passed as req.params